bumbeishvili/d3-coding-conventions/README.md

  One more time and we will continue :
  # Each block, sub block and statement should be commented out and before comment one blank line should be left !

- ok, here is example of code, which contains all type of comments
+ Ok, here is example of code, which contains all type of comments

  ```javascript
  //#########################  SCALES  ########################